xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 <!--
+2019-07-03 NOTIZBLOCK: Parteien == Handwerk == Bündnis (…) flat hierarchy w/ individual rate value

 2019-07-06 plane – flat public organism → meta base as field of topic can float within a wider area bassinet Salzburg chat with asian Süßwasserperlen-Fierant (or rem the ancient Greeks)
 - us appreciating choosing an assistant w/ execution privilege (director comprehension)
 - an assistant w/ universal talent and skills in brighter amount of topics (generalist w/ some specialization)
 - key in assistant to take all childs at hand to the fore (peer sparring)
 - key in childs have to be sovereign and self-relaint at earliest
-- key in superdecisions if a freez point cannot be achieved
+- key in superdecisions if a freeze point cannot be achieved
 - keep in a small clear specific meta (our stellar)
 - keep in to fork, spin off, derive wider and more complex sophistications (combined meta) …uplearn from all derivates.